strohs/aws-cda-notes/study-notes-JUNE2018.md

         * OR the long poll times out
 * long polling can save you money, since you are not rapidly polling the queue for a message

+### Message Timers
+* let you set the invisibility period for individual messages
+* 0 secs to 15 minutes

+### Delay Queues
+* let you set the default invisibility period for every message put into the queue
+* only for Standard Queues

 ## SQS Exam Tips
 * SQS is a distributed message queueing system
 * allows you to decouple the components of an application so that they are independent